yewstack/yew/README.md

 }
 ```

-By default only `JSON` is available, but you can activate the rest through features in
+Only `JSON` is available by default but you can activate the rest through features in
 your project's `Cargo.toml`:

 ```toml